^

 Complications and consequences

-At a nephrotic syndrome there are various pathological changes in an organism.
+With nephrotic syndrome, various pathological changes occur in the body.
 With prolonged existence, they can lead to the development of negative consequences, for example:

-• Disturbance of fat metabolism, atherosclerotic changes, myocardial infarction - these complications are usually provoked by an increase in the level of cholesterol in the blood, acceleration of liver protein synthesis, a decrease in the lipase content in the blood.
+• Disorders of fat metabolism, atherosclerotic changes, myocardial infarction – these complications are usually provoked by an increase in the level of cholesterol in the blood, acceleration of liver protein synthesis, and a decrease in the content of lipase in the blood.

-• Violations of calcium metabolism, in turn, causes a decrease in bone density, a change in the structure of the bone, which is fraught with many problems.
-Presumably, this complication is provoked by loss of urine vitamin D-binding protein, deterioration of calcium absorption, as well as intensive treatment with steroid agents.
+• Calcium metabolism disorders, in turn, cause a decrease in bone density, changes in bone structure, which is fraught with many problems.
+Presumably, this complication is provoked by the loss of vitamin D-binding protein in the urine, deterioration in calcium absorption, as well as intensive treatment with steroids.

 • Thrombotic complications are often diagnosed in patients with nephrotic syndrome.
-The increase in clotting is explained by the loss of urine of anticoagulant proteins of profibrinolysin and antithrombin III.
-At the same time, there is an increase in the factors of blood thickening.
-To avoid this complication, doctors advise taking anticoagulants during the first six months after the development of nephrotic pathology.
+Increased coagulability is explained by the loss of anticoagulant proteins profibrinolysin and antithrombin III in the urine.
+At the same time, there is an increase in blood thickening factors.
+To avoid this complication, doctors recommend taking anticoagulants during the first six months from the moment of development of nephrotic pathology.

-• Reduction in the volume of circulating blood occurs against hypoalbuminemia and a decrease in oncotic plasma pressure.
-Complication develops with a decrease in serum albumin to below 1.5 g / dl.
+• The decrease in circulating blood volumes occurs against the background of hypoalbuminemia and a decrease in oncotic plasma pressure.
+The complication develops when the serum albumin content decreases to below 1.5 g/dl.

-Among other, less frequent consequences of a nephrotic syndrome, can allocate a hypertonia, an iron deficiency anemia.
+Among other, less frequent consequences of nephrotic syndrome, hypertension and iron deficiency anemia can be distinguished.

-Recurrence of a nephrotic syndrome can develop with a steroid-dependent form of the disease.
-To prevent repeated episodes of the disease, patients undergo a detailed examination and carefully select the treatment taking into account all available options.
-The frequency of relapse depends on the severity of the disease, as well as on the general condition of the patient's body.
+Relapse of nephrotic syndrome can develop in the steroid-dependent form of the disease.
+To prevent repeated episodes of the disease, patients undergo a detailed examination and carefully select treatment taking into account all available options.
+The frequency of relapses depends on the severity of the disease, as well as on the general condition of the patient's body.

-The main diagnostic criteria for nephrotic syndrome are clinical and laboratory data:
+The main diagnostic criteria for nephrotic syndrome are clinical and laboratory test data:

-• the presence of indicators of severe proteinuria (more than 3 g / day for adults, more than 50 mg / kg / day for children);
+• presence of indicators of severe proteinuria (more than 3 g/day for adults, more than 50 mg/kg/day for children);

-• indices of hypoalbuminemia less than 30 g / l, as well as disproteinemia;
+• hypoalbuminemia levels less than 30 g/l, as well as dysproteinemia;

-• varying degrees of swelling (from relatively small edema to anasarca);
+• varying degrees of swelling (from relatively minor swelling to anasarca);

 • active coagulation factors;

-The survey, inspection and instrumental diagnostics are also mandatory and informative.
-Already during the examination, the doctor can pay attention to generalized puffiness, dry skin, the presence of a plaque on the tongue, a positive symptom of Pasternatsky.
+Questioning, examination and instrumental diagnostics are also mandatory and informative.
+Already during the examination the doctor may notice generalized swelling, dry skin, the presence of plaque on the tongue, a positive Pasternatsky symptom.

-In addition to medical examination, the next step should be such diagnostic procedures - both laboratory and instrumental.
+In addition to a medical examination, the next step should be diagnostic procedures - both laboratory and instrumental.

-The disease is characterized by an elevated level of platelets, leukocytes and ESR, a decreased level of hemoglobin.
+The disease is characterized by increased levels of platelets, leukocytes and ESR, and decreased levels of hemoglobin.

 Biochemical blood test for nephrotic syndrome

-The quality of protein metabolism is characterized by hypoproteinemia, hypoalbuminemia, and an increase in the number of α-globulins.
-In addition, there is an increase in the level of cholesterol and triglycerides.
+The quality of protein metabolism is characterized by hypoproteinemia, hypoalbuminemia, and an increase in the amount of α-globulins.
+In addition, an increase in the level of cholesterol and triglycerides is noted.

-Indicative for impaired renal function are increased levels of urea, uric acid, creatinine.
-If the cause of the nephrotic symptom complex is glomerulonephritis, the doctor will pay attention to the presence of signs of an inflammatory process (an increase in C-reactive protein, an increase in serumucoid levels, hyperfibrinogenemia).
+Indicative of impaired renal function are increased levels of urea, uric acid, and creatinine.
+If the underlying cause of the nephrotic symptom complex is glomerulonephritis, the doctor will pay attention to the presence of signs of an inflammatory process (increased C-reactive protein, increased seromucoid levels, hyperfibrinogenemia).

 Immunological blood test

-It allows to fix the presence of T and B-lymphocytes, immunocomplexes, lupus cells in the bloodstream.
+Allows to record the presence of T and B lymphocytes, immune complexes, and lupus cells in the bloodstream.

-Hyperlipidemia in nephrotic syndrome may be an initial sign of the development of renal failure, but not always: sometimes it simply indicates the presence of atherosclerosis, or on certain problems with the patient's nutrition.
-Special laboratory studies can detect fractions belonging to lipids.
-These are low-density lipoproteins, high-density lipoproteins, an index of total cholesterol and triglycerides.
+Hyperlipidemia in nephrotic syndrome may be an initial sign of the development of renal failure, but not always: sometimes it simply indicates the presence of atherosclerosis, or certain problems with the patient's nutrition.
+Special laboratory studies allow us to detect fractions belonging to lipids.
+We are talking about low-density lipoproteins, high-density lipoproteins, the total cholesterol and triglyceride index.

-Hypercholesterolemia with nephrotic syndrome is secondary.
-In a healthy person, an elevated cholesterol level is indicated in the presence of> 3.0 mmol / liter (115 mg / dL).
-According to the recommendations of ESC / EAS, there is no indication of the level of cholesterol that determines hypercholesterolemia.
-Therefore, distinguish five specific ranges of the content of LDL-C, due to which the treatment strategy is determined.
+Hypercholesterolemia in nephrotic syndrome is secondary.
+In a healthy person, elevated cholesterol levels are defined as values > 3.0 mmol/L (115 mg/dL).
+According to the ESC/EAS guidelines, there are no guidelines for the cholesterol level that determines hypercholesterolemia.
+Therefore, there are five specific ranges of LDL-C levels, which determine the treatment strategy.

 The disease is characterized by cylindruria, hyperproteinuria.
-Erythrocytes in the urine can be detected, the specific gravity increases.
+Erythrocytes may be found in the urine, the specific gravity increases.

 Bacteriological examination of urine